alkhalifas/cs6650-project-4-alkhalifas/readme.md

 ### Instructions:

 There are two methods to run the code for your convenience.
 The first is the command line.
 The second is a script that will provision everything.
 Five separate servers are provisioned per the specification.
 The client will interact with the servers randomly and dynamically, mimicking a real world scenario.
-Interactions are RPC-based, and the client will populate the KV store will preliminary data.
+Interactions are RPC-based, and the client will populate the KV store will preliminary data using PAXOS algorithm.
 This offers consistency since any interaction will be with a server at random, per the TAs recommendation.
 A two phase protocol is implemented, with timeouts just in case.
 Everything is eventually logged and persisted in the logs directory.
 A class diagram is provided to showcase the architecture.
 If running multiple times, please delete the logs directory (I did not automate this on purpose) to have a fresh start.
+A failure is simulated in this algorithm automatically, and randomly.

 #### 1. Quick Start:

 Compile the Java code:

     cd src
-    server/*.java utils/*.java main/ServerMain.java coordinator/*.java
+    javac server/*.java utils/*.java main/ServerMain.java
-    client/*.java utils/*.java main/ClientMain.java
+    javac client/*.java utils/*.java main/ClientMain.java

 Run the Server: